 Connect with Influencers

-This is a must-have marketing strategy for most eCommerce stores, including stores on Shopify.
+This is a must-have marketing strategy when marketing for shopify store.
 There aren’t many tricks that can get your products thrown in the spotlight as quickly as a single post from a social media influencer.

 But who exactly is an influencer and how do you connect with them?

 An influencer is a person or business on social media with a large following.
 The term comes from the idea of the person or business being able to ‘influence’ its audience.

 The word ‘large’ here is completely contextual.
 A small eCommerce business might be able to benefit from an influencer with a couple of thousand followers while multinational companies often promote their products through influencers – and at times celebrities – with millions of followers.